 I remember looking into the eyes of one of my friends, and I saw that his eyebrows and the skin under his eyes started to move away from the pupils, and in a that moment I was scared senseless.

-Because the light in the room was practically non-existent, everything appeared very gray and sinister, and once that thing with his eyes happened, I immediately thought “Okay I had enough, I wanna be normal now”, but this of course didn’t happen.
+Because the light in the room was practically non-existent, everything appeared very gray and sinister, and once that thing with his eyes happened, I immediately thought “OK I had enough, I want to be be normal now”.

-At this time I was focusing really hard to calm myself down, and since I couldn’t really do anything about how I was feeling, I started to get kinda panicky, but I wasn’t harassing my friends or anything like that.
+At this time I was focusing really hard to calm myself down, and since I couldn’t really do anything about how I was feeling, I started to get kinda panicky.

 This was more of an internal struggle, and I’m sure everything appeared pretty normal on the outside, at least as normal as it can be on psilocybin.